ArtS/arts.github.com/index.md

 <div class="row-fluid">
     <div class="span7">
-        <p>Have you got a new project coming up?
+        <p>Have you a new project coming up?
 Drop me a line and we will discuss it.</p>

         Send me an email to <a href="mailto:art@nimblegecko.com" data-ga-category="Links" data-ga-action="Contact" data-ga-label="email">art@nimblegecko.com</a>,
         or simply call me on <a href="call:0416394620" data-ga-category="Links" data-ga-action="Contact" data-ga-label="Mobile AU">0416 394 620</a>